ghazalkhb/ICPE2024_DataChallenge/README.md

 # 2024 ICPE Data Track Project
 <h3>Description</h3>
-<div>This repository is the implementation of the "" paper.
+<div>This repository is the implementation of the "Network Analysis of Microservices: A Case Study on Alibaba Production Clusters" paper.
 You can download an run each file of codes and see the result.
 The data set used in this project can be found at this link:

 <h3>How to run this project?</h3>